Square dance: Ceili

 Irish ceili dances cover a wide range of formations, including many square dances.
 They are often performed at traditional Irish and Scottish social gatherings called cèilidhs.
 Cèilidhs are also held in England, where the same squares may be done as at folk dances or barn dances but with more stepping, including skip steps, hop steps, polka steps, and rants.

 Irish set dance

 Irish set dance is a square dance with strong regional associations.
 The dance involves stepping, often with a flat-foot polka step.
 Unlike in traditional and modern western square dancing, where couples are designated as heads or sides, couples in Irish set dances are either tops or sides.
+It is traditional to have 4 couples dance together on the sides of a square.

 Scottish country dance

 Scottish country dances cover a wide range of formations, including many square dances.
 These dances, which are standardized by the Royal Scottish Country Dance Society, involve specific steps and formations that are performed in different sequences for different dances.